 3 minute read

-Pipelines explain how complex work moves.
-They do not explain what lets a system survive change.
+Pipelines explain how complex work moves, but modularity explains what lets a system survive change.

 Long-lived systems need modularity because tools change, models change, teams change, and workflows still have to keep working.